 - 1. Baccalaureate degree with a major in nursing from an ACEN- or CCNE-accredited program, if nursing degree is from a school of nursing in the United States.
 Baccalaureate degree with a major in nursing for students graduating from an international school of nursing (accredited program requirement is waived for students graduating from an international school of nursing). - 2.
-Baccalaureate degree with a major in nursing and a master's degree in any field. - 3.
+Post-master's applicants should have a Master of Science in Nursing from an ACEN- or CCNE-accredited program. - 3.
 Undergraduate course credit for 3 semester hours of basic statistics with a grade of "C" or better. - 4.
 Undergraduate course credit for 3 semester hours of basic research with a grade of "C" or better. - 5.
 Evidence of a current unencumbered license as a registered nurse in a U.S. jurisdiction.
 Verification form is included in the MSN application package. - 6.
 Scholastic achievement as evidenced by an overall undergraduate/graduate Grade Point Average of 3.0 or higher. - 7.
 It is strongly recommended that all MSN students have two years of full-time nursing practice prior to application to the program.
-Those who do not meet this criterion will be considered on an individual basis.

-8. Midwifery and psychiatric mental health applicants must have an interview with Shenandoah University faculty prior to the application deadline.
+Those who do not meet this criterion will be considered on an individual basis. - 8.
+Midwifery and psychiatric mental health applicants must have an interview with Shenandoah University faculty prior to the application deadline.